top of page

 The site is a relatively level area, making it one of the best locations for the mobility challenged to enter the water.
 However, the land is rugged with rocks and has tree debris.
 There is a spot for launching kayaks.
 Unfortunately, there isn’t a wheelchair ramp.

-The Trails for Creston Valley Society (TCVS) has installed three concrete picnic tables for public use.
+The Trails for Creston Valley Society (TCVS) installed three concrete picnic tables for public use.

 Visitors and volunteers maintain this beach.
 Please leave the beach better than you found it.